 People with naturally very dark skin may need three to six times this exposure and supplements may be required.
 Sun protection is not required unless you are near highly reflective surfaces such as snow, if you’re outside for extended periods, or when the UV level reaches 3 and above.

 UV radiation levels vary depending on the location, time of year, time of day, cloud coverage and the environment.
 Sun protection is recommended whenever UV levels reach 3 and above.

 For best protection, check the SunSmart UV Alert for daily sun protection times, available as a free SunSmart app, or online at SunSmart or the Bureau of Meteorology in the weather section of newspapers, or as a free website widget.
 The sun protection times show when the UV level is forecast to be 3 or above.

 There is no cure for sunburn except time and patience.
 Treatment aims to help manage the symptoms while the body heals.
 Suggestions include:

-- Drink plenty of water, because you’re probably dehydrated as well as sunburnt.
+- Drink plenty of water, because spending time in the sun can lead to dehydration as well as sunburn.